ModanwalPriti06/MongoDB-NOTES/README.md

 9. Sharding

 ```
-Ctrl + l = Clear terminal
+1. Ctrl + l = Clear terminal
-.explain()
+2. .explain()
-cls - clear in shell commond
+3. cls - clear in shell commond
-If bath is set then goto terminal and enter commong - mongosh
+4. If bath is set then goto terminal and enter commong - mongosh
-if not set then set path youtube youtube
+5. if not set then set path youtube youtube

+6. brew services start mongodb-community

 ```

 ---